How to Check Your Computer Specifications in Windows 11

 How to find computer specifications in Windows 11

-Windows 11 has a centralized location for the majority of its settings.
-Everything can be done, from system configurations to creating new users and updating Windows from its System Settings pane.
+Windows 11 provides a central location for most of its settings.
+Users can perform tasks ranging from system configurations to creating new accounts and updating Windows from the System Settings pane.

-To get to System Settings, you can use the Windows key + I shortcut or click on Start ==> Settings, as shown in the image below:
+To access System Settings, use the Windows key + I shortcut or click on Start and then Settings, as shown in the image below:

-Alternatively, you can use the search box on the taskbar and search for Settings.
+Alternatively, you can use the search box on the taskbar to search for Settings.
 Then select to open it.

 On the System> About settings pane, under “Device Specifications” near the top of the screen, you’ll see your PC’s specifications with headers labeled each entry.

-It tells you what processor type comes with the PC, the installed Memory, and the system type, 64-bit Operating System.
+It tells you what processor type comes with the PC, the installed Memory, and the system type, a 64-bit Operating System.

 The System Information app details the computer’s hardware and software specs.
 If you need to copy these specifications, use them later and click the “Copy” button.